Shopify/identity_cache/README.md

 ### Secondary Indexes

-IdentifyCache lets you lookup records by fields other than `id`.
+IdentityCache lets you lookup records by fields other than `id`.
 You can have multiple of these indexes with any other combination of fields:

 ``` ruby
 class Product < ActiveRecord::Base